catalystneuro/ndx-ophys-devices/README.md

 This is an NWB extension for storing metadata of devices used in optical experimental setup (microscopy, fiber photometry, optogenetic stimulation etc.)

-This extension consists of 11 new neurodata types:
+This extension consists of neurodata types in the following categories:

+**Container Classes:**
-Indicator extends NWBContainer to hold metadata on the fluorescent indicator (ex. label=GCaMP6).
+- **Indicator** extends NWBContainer to hold metadata on the fluorescent indicator.
+- **Effector** extends NWBContainer to hold metadata on the effector/opsin.
+- **LensPositioning** extends NWBContainer to hold metadata on the positioning of a lens relative to the brain.
-Effector extends NWBContainer to hold metadata on the effector/opsin (ex. label=hChR2).
+- **FiberInsertion** extends NWBContainer to hold metadata on the insertion of a fiber into the brain.

+**Model Classes:**
+- **DeviceModel** extends NWBContainer to hold metadata on device models.
-OpticalFiber extends Device to hold metadata on the optical fiber (ex. numerical_aperture=0.39).
+- **OpticalFiberModel** extends DeviceModel to hold metadata on the optical fiber model.
-ExcitationSource extends Device to hold metadata on the excitation source (ex. excitation_wavelength_in_nm=470.0).
+- **ExcitationSourceModel** extends DeviceModel to hold metadata on the excitation source model.
+- **PhotodetectorModel** extends DeviceModel to hold metadata on the photodetector model.
+- **DichroicMirrorModel** extends DeviceModel to hold metadata on the dichroic mirror model.
+- **OpticalFilterModel** extends DeviceModel to hold metadata on a general optical filter model.
+- **BandOpticalFilterModel** extends OpticalFilterModel to hold metadata on any bandpass or bandstop optical filter models.
+- **EdgeOpticalFilterModel** extends OpticalFilterModel to hold metadata on any edge optical filter models.
+- **OpticalLensModel** extends DeviceModel to hold metadata on the optical lens model.

+**Device Instance Classes:**
+- **DeviceInstance** extends Device to hold metadata on device instances.
+- **OpticalFiber** extends DeviceInstance to hold metadata on optical fiber instances.
+- **ExcitationSource** extends DeviceInstance to hold metadata on excitation source instances.
-PulsedExcitationSource extends ExcitationSource to hold metadata on the pulsed excitation source (ex. pulse_rate_in_Hz=1000.0).
+- **PulsedExcitationSource** extends ExcitationSource to hold metadata on pulsed excitation source instances.
-Photodetector extends Device to hold metadata on the photodetector (ex. detected_wavelength_in_nm=520.0).
+- **Photodetector** extends DeviceInstance to hold metadata on photodetector instances.
-DichroicMirror extends Device to hold metadata on the dichroic mirror (ex. cut_on_wavelength_in_nm=470.0).
+- **DichroicMirror** extends DeviceInstance to hold metadata on dichroic mirror instances.
-OpticalFilter extends Device to hold metadata on a general optical filter (ex filter_type='Bandpass') BandOpticalFilter extends OpticalFilter to hold metadata on any bandpass or bandstop optical filters (ex. center_wavelength_in_nm=505.0).
+- **OpticalFilter** extends DeviceInstance to hold metadata on general optical filter instances.
+- **BandOpticalFilter** extends OpticalFilter to hold metadata on bandpass or bandstop optical filter instances.
-EdgeOpticalFilter extends OpticalFilter to hold metadata on any edge optical filters (ex. cut_wavelength_in_nm=585.0).
+- **EdgeOpticalFilter** extends OpticalFilter to hold metadata on edge optical filter instances.
-ObjectiveLens extends Device to hold metadata on the objective lens (ex magnification=60.0)
+- **OpticalLens** extends DeviceInstance to hold metadata on optical lens instances.

 ## Installation
 To install the latest stable release through PyPI,